 What’s it about?
 Violet has spent the past four years focused only on her duties as a child soldier.
 Waking up after the war is over, she has extensive injuries, no concept of her place in a world of peace, and no idea where her commanding officer has gone.
 Taken in by former Lt.
 Colonel Hodgins, who now runs a private post office, Violet becomes intrigued by the Auto Memory Doll Service, a department of people who transcribe customers’ thoughts into letters.

-CONTENT WARNING: Scenes of wartime violence and graphic injury.
+Content Warning: Scenes of wartime violence, child soldiers, and graphic injury.